 M143 clears the entries from the SPA, SPB and SPC columns in the preset table.
 When the corresponding line is reactivated, the basic rotation is 0 in all columns.

-Automatically retracting the tool from the contour at an NC stop: M148
+Lifting off the tool automatically from the contour at NC stop: M148

 In case of an NC stop, the control stops all traverse movements.
 The tool stops moving at the point of interruption.